oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/formatter.rst

 Formatter Extension
 ===================

-This extension does not affect datasource, it applies after the result set is fetched by the datagrid and provides changes using formatters that are described in the config.
+This extension does not affect the datasource and is applied after the result set is fetched by the datagrid and provides changes using formatters described in the config.
-This extension is also responsible for passing columns configuration to the view layer.
+This extension is also responsible for passing column configuration to the view layer.

 Formatters
 ----------